PathwayCommons/msigdb-to-biopax/README.md

 # msigdb-to-biopax
-Originated from https://bitbucket.org/armish/gsoc14 and will continue here.
+Originated from https://bitbucket.org/armish/gsoc14 and will continue here (ToDo).

-## MSigDB to BioPAX Level3 data converter
+## MSigDB (TRANSFAC) to BioPAX Level3 data converter
 This type of data sets are available from different resources, such as [TRANSFAC](http://www.biobase-international.com/gene-regulation), [JASPAR](http://jaspar.genereg.net/) and [ENCODE](http://www.genome.gov/Encode/) projects; but converting the data provided by these databases will require additional processing—e.g. mapping ChIP-Seq peaks to near-by genes or finding genes by binding motifs.

 The easiest way, however, to import this data type is to use [MSigDB](http://www.broadinstitute.org/gsea/msigdb/collections.jsp), where transcription factors and their predicted targets are present in GSEA format provided by TRANSFAC.
 These associations can be converted to BioPAX by transcription events regulated by corresponding transcription factors.

 ### Data source
 - **Home page**: [http://www.broadinstitute.org/gsea/msigdb/collections.jsp](http://www.broadinstitute.org/gsea/msigdb/collections.jsp)